 Otto was a Sage—he help to found, deepen and then challenge the Type community.
 Without his intellectual efforts and achievements, the MBTI would be harder to use and far fewer people would understand it as well as they do today.
 But Otto was also a Jester who knew how to draw and win over a crowd—how to hook them.
 The MBTI would not be nearly as popular today had its most entertaining ambassador not taken up the tool in 1967.

-Otto’s struggle was that the inner circle of the Myers-Briggs community—the thought-leaders the publisher assembled to shape the instrument’s spin-off reports and the tool’s future direction—wanted nothing to do with Otto, whose group antics and clowning they regarded as undignified and silly.
+Otto’s struggle was that the inner circle of the Myers-Briggs community—the thought-leaders selected to shape the instrument’s spin-off reports and future direction—wanted nothing to do with Otto, whose group antics and clowning they regarded as undignified and silly.
 This group of Sages could not see past Otto’s Jester story to the deep and powerful scholar and thought-leader he had been from the start.
 While Otto was always popular, he was consistently excluded from this inner-circle to his disappointment and frustration.

 Jesters are not supposed to be taken seriously, but Sages are broken when they are not.
 Otto had a long, happy and successful life, but he left this world with that narrative tension unresolved.

 When I’m working with the archetypes—my own or those of clients, I remember Otto’s struggle and bring some focus to alignment and compatibility of someone’s narratives as well as whether each story is arcing toward a happy ending.
 This helps me move beyond simple identification of the archetypes to the application of this information.
 This is yet another way Otto’s Sage hand continues to guide me and the work we do at OKA.